gemt2635/finops-ai-framework/README.md

 # FinOps for AI Decision Tree 🚀
-This is a public framework for optimizing GenAI costs.
-I'm currently testing this logic and welcome feedback!
+Putting together a public framework/decision tree on how organisations can visualize their GenAI costs.
+I'm currently testing this logic flow and welcome feedback!
 ### The Framework logic:
 ```mermaid
 graph TD